xprt656/xprt656.github.io/README.md

 ## End Game

 I now found the tile object appearing in the GameManager file.
 This file set up the game, and as I scrolled down I found that this.score was set to 0 in the beginning of the game.
 My first instinct was to change this to 10,000 and after making this change, my score started higher than I had ever gotten it myself.
 As I scrolled down farther I found the 'value' variable in line 62 (that was a property of the tile object).
 This variable holds the '2048 value' of the tile, so if I change the value from 2 to 64, I start off on the 6th level.

+## Future Changes

+I would like to make the end game look more realistic.
+I am considering bringing the starting value back down to 2 but changing the merging of the tiles so that the merged tiles would be 4x of what they were instead of 2x (as if it went from 2 to 8 to 32 in 2048).
+This would mean that the final position of the board (when no more moves can be made) would include the 2 and 4 blocks, making it look a lot more realistic (as there are no other ways to lose the game).